odoo/documentation/content/applications/hr/lunch/orders.rst

 in the *Lunch* app.
 These appear in a `$-XX.XX` format.

-Entries with a positive balance either represent funds added to the user's lunch account, or canceled orders that were eventually refunded to the user.
+Entries with a positive balance either represent funds added to the user's lunch account, or cancelled orders that were eventually refunded to the user.
 These appear in a `$XX.XX` format.

 .. image:: orders/my-account.png
    :align: center